linode/docs/docs/guides/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604/index.md

 author:
   name: Sam Foo
   email: docs@linode.com
-description: 'Learn to set up a Redis cluster using three Linode servers and promoting a slave to become a master node with this guide.
+description: 'Learn to set up a Redis cluster using three Linode servers and promoting a replica to become a master node with this guide.
 Redis is an in-memory key/value store offering high performance for caching and more.'
-og_description: 'Learn to set up a Redis cluster using three Linode servers and promoting a slave to become a master node with this guide.
+og_description: 'Learn to set up a Redis cluster using three Linode servers and promoting a replica to become a master node with this guide.
 Redis is an in-memory key/value store offering high performance for caching and more.'
-keywords: ["redis cluster installation", "data store", "cache", "sharding"]
+keywords: ["redis", "redis cluster installation", "data store", "cache", "sharding", "redis cluster setup", "redis cluster set up", "ubuntu"]
+tags: ["nosql","database","ubuntu","redis"]
 license: '[CC BY-ND 4.0](http://creativecommons.org/licenses/by-nd/4.0)'
 aliases: ['/applications/big-data/redis-cluster/','/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604/']
-modified: 2018-02-11
+modified: 2021-03-05
 modified_by:
   name: Sam Foo
 published: 2017-08-14